spykelionel/auth_wiki/README.md

 # auth_wiki

-Its a library of authentication codes, examples and community interactions.
-It enables developers to acquire token or session.
+Its a library of authentication codes examples and community interactions.
+It also enables developers to acquire token or session.

-Why are Python libraries useful?

 ## Technologies used and why?

-* PYTHON
+* *Python*
 Python is extremely powerful, secure and very advanced for web design and development.
 A Python library is contains bundles of code that can be used repeatedly in different programs.
 It makes Python Programming simpler and convenient for the programmer.